Applicants aged under 18 years

 Work undertaken by interns often contribute to published papers.

 If you are unsure who to contact please get in touch via email firstname.lastname@example.org and we will be happy to help you.
-Please include your current CV and a covering letter / personal statement to help us match you with a supervisor.
-Your personal statement should include details of any relevant experience you have and any specific areas of interest in neuroscience.
+Please include your current CV and a covering letter / personal statement.
+This should include details of any relevant experience you have and any specific areas of interest in neuroscience.
+This will help us to match you with a suitable supervisor.

-We can't offer funding for summer placements but other organisations do, here is a list of some of them.
+We cannot offer funding for the summer school but other organisations do, here is a list of some of them.

 Unfortunately we are not able to offer financial support for internships.
 If offered a place you will be responsible for paying your expenses whilst you are here such as accommodation, travel and living costs.